 The Corrections Regulations outline which prison offences trigger a disciplinary process.
 The DCIs or OIs operationalise the Corrections Regulations by outlining the practical disciplinary process.
-The LOPs or OMs A document that sets out what a person wants to happen to their money and other property after they die. be developed if it is necessary to outline specific processes followed at the prison level to meet the practical requirements of the DCIs or OIs.
+The LOPs or OMs will be developed if it is necessary to outline specific processes followed at the prison level to meet the practical requirements of the DCIs or OIs.
 The development of LOPs or OMs is not always necessary.

 The LOPs and OMs contain provisions that can significantly affect a prisoner.
-For example, if a prisoner commits an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). while in prison, they may be subject to penalties under the relevant Act, as well as the penalties in the LOPs or OMs.
+For example, if a prisoner commits an offence while in prison, they may be subject to penalties under the relevant Act, as well as the penalties in the LOPs or OMs.

 The LOPs and OMs are made under delegated power from the Corrections Act or Corrections Regulations.
 If a rule in the LOPs goes further than the legislation, it is arguably beyond the power of the Deputy Commissioner to make that rule.
-Accordingly, any prison manager relying on that rule has made an error of law, which is reviewable under the Rules that govern the decisions of public officials, covering their powers and functions and the procedures they have to follow.
-Act 1978 (Vic) or by The court’s review of an administrative decision on the basis of a legal error in the decision-making process.
-For example, a court can review a decision by an official on the ground that the official is biased.
-Compare review on the merits.
-See also administrative act. in the Supreme Court.
-Complaints about the actions of prison officials can also be made to the Victorian A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority..
-(See ‘Making requests or complaints’, below.)
+Accordingly, any prison manager relying on that rule has made an error of law, which is reviewable under the Administrative Law Act 1978 (Vic) or by judicial review in the Supreme Court.
+Complaints about the actions of prison officials can also be made to the Victorian Ombudsman.
+(See ‘Making requests or complaints’.)

 Sentence Management Manual

 The Sentence Management Manual was published in July 2020.
-This manual provies guidance on sentence management functions, including prisoner assessment and classification, prisoner management, and prisoner transfers.
-This manual aims to ensure that prison staff conduct their duties consistenly and in-line with legal requirements and with the principles enshrined in the A person who has committed a crime.
-Management Framework.
-The manual is available on the website of Corrections Victoria (www.corrections.vic.gov.au/sentence-management-manual-part-1).
+This manual provides guidance on sentence management functions, including prisoner assessment and classification, prisoner management, and prisoner transfers.
+This manual aims to ensure that prison staff conduct their duties consistently and in-line with legal requirements and with the principles enshrined in the Offender Management Framework.
+The manual is available from Corrections Victoria.

 Prisoner access to prison manuals, legislation and rules

-An important decision relating to prisoners’ access to the OMs and LOPs is Minogue v Department of Justice & Group 4 Correctional Services Ltd VCAT 1194, which upheld the right of prisoners to access such Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case..
+An important decision relating to prisoners’ access to the OMs and LOPs is Minogue v Department of Justice & Group 4 Correctional Services Ltd VCAT 1194, which upheld the right of prisoners to access such material.
 However, the OMs can only be accessed in prison libraries; therefore, access to these documents is controlled by prison management.

 As soon as possible after reception (i.e. a prisoner’s arrival at prison and their initial period of incarcertaion), prisoners are made aware of the sanctions that apply to breaches of prison rules, the Corrections Regulations, and prison routines (DCI 1.16).
 Additionally, it is a prisoner’s right to access information and they can request this of prison staff, or be redirected to the appropriate request and complaints process.

-Some prison libraries have copies of the Corrections Act, Corrections Regulations, Charter, Deputy Commissioner’s Instructions, Commissioner’s Requirements, Local Operating Procedures, OMs and the General Manager’s Instructions for the particular prison.
+Some prison libraries have copies of the Corrections Act, Corrections Regulations, Human Rights Charter, Deputy Commissioner’s Instructions, Commissioner’s Requirements, Local Operating Procedures, OMs and the General Manager’s Instructions for the particular prison.